twindle-co/twindle/docs/articles/Process-for-new-contributors.md

 git pull upstream main
 ```

+You can update your github account by following this amazing article written by @SarveshKadam [Sync to main repo using pull request](https://github.com/twindle-co/twindle/blob/main/docs/articles/sync-to-main-repo-using-pull-request.md).

 ### Step 7
 Now, we are ready to raise our first PR in upstream.
 So, we need to do this by using our github account by following the steps given below: